OWASP/www-project-secure-coding-practices-quick-reference-guide/.github/ISSUE_TEMPLATE/request.md

 ---
 name: Change request
-about: Suggest a change for this project
+about: Suggest a change to the project pages
-title: ''
+title: 'Change the project pages'
-labels: 'enhancement'
+labels: 'pages'
 assignees: ''

 ---